Advertisment

 Journey from stage to cinema

-Started career with theater
+Started career in theater

 Utpal Dutt's love for theatre drew him towards the stage from his college days.
 He was deeply influenced by Shakespeare's plays and acted in many English plays.
 In 1947, he joined the 'Shakespeareana Theatre Company' and acted in various plays.